cloudflare/terraform-provider-cloudflare/website/docs/r/rate_limit.html.markdown

 The **action** block supports:

 * `mode` - (Required) The type of action to perform.
-Allowable values are 'simulate', 'ban', 'challenge' and 'js_challenge'.
+Allowable values are 'simulate', 'ban', 'challenge', 'js_challenge' and 'managed_challenge'.
 * `timeout` - (Optional) The time in seconds as an integer to perform the mitigation action.
 This field is required if the `mode` is either `simulate` or `ban`.
 Must be the same or greater than the period (min: 1, max: 86400).
 * `response` - (Optional) Custom content-type and body to return, this overrides the custom error for the zone.
 This field is not required.
 Omission will result in default HTML error page.
 Definition below.